Description of Practice

 Outside of the courtroom, Elizabeth has served as a mentor to those interested in a legal career.
 She was an intern coordinator for the civil bureau while at the Department of Justice, and worked closely with the University of New Hampshire School of Law to supervise the bureau’s semester interns as well as hiring and supervising summer interns.

-A Concord resident, Elizabeth is active in the N.H. community and serves as a trustee of the Concord Public Library.
+A Concord resident, Elizabeth is active in the N.H. community and serves as a trustee of the Concord Public Library and a member of the Office of Bar Admissions Committee on Character and Fitness.
 She is also a member of the Women’s Bar Association.
 When not practicing law, Elizabeth can be found reading, doing yoga, traveling, camping and enjoying the outdoors with her family.